donruma/Lenovo-Legion-Y520/README.md

 # Lenovo-Legion-Y520

-This repository is a buckup data for my OpenCore EFI hackintosh
+This repository is a backup  data for my OpenCore EFI hackintosh

 ##  Specification